Familial combined hyperlipidaemia

-Familial Combined Hyperlipidaemia (FCH for short) is found in approximately 1 in 100 of the population.
-Typically both cholesterol and triglyceride levels are raised in the blood due to an overproduction of cholesterol and a delay in removing triglycerides.
+Familial combined hyperlipidaemia (FCH for short) is found in approximately 1 in 100 people.
+Typically, both cholesterol and triglyceride levels are raised in the blood due to an overproduction of cholesterol and a delay in removing triglycerides.
 It is the excessive production of the triglyceride rich lipoprotein particle Very Low Density Lipoprotein (VLDL) which appears to be the underlying problem.

-Triglyceride levels are usually 2-3 times higher than normal which distinguishes this condition from Familial Hypercholesterolaemia (FH) where only cholesterol, specifically LDL cholesterol is raised.
+Triglyceride levels are usually two to three times higher than normal which distinguishes this condition from Familial Hypercholesterolaemia (FH) where only cholesterol, specifically LDL cholesterol is raised.
 A normal blood triglyceride level should be below 2.3mmol/L non fasting or below 1.7mmol/L fasting, and those who have FCH are seen to have levels between 3mmol/L - 4.5mmol/L, even with a healthy diet and lifestyle.

 Those with FCH preferentially store fat around their abdomen and the condition is closely associated with type 2 diabetes, as the body is forced to burn fat instead of glucose.
 This results in an increase in glucose levels and then the need for the body to produce more insulin which in turn puts a strain on the insulin producing pancreatic beta cells.
 The resulting high insulin levels only make cells covert the glucose to fat, leading to a vicious cycle of excess fat production, the development of a fatty liver, further increasing the risk of developing type 2 diabetes.

 FCH is also associated with raised blood pressure (due to increased salt retention stimulated by insulin) and the risk of developing gout (due to increased uric acid production, which leads to crystallisation in joints).